JamesMcMahon/spring-boot-demo-security-metrics/README.md

 The `CustomMetricsAuditEventRepository` component extends Spring Boot's `InMemoryAuditEventRepository` to store and track security audit events.
-It creates custom metrics for authentication successes, authentication failures, and authorization failures, with each event tagged by user and URL.
+It creates custom metrics for authentication successes, authentication failures, and authorization failures *(which include anonymous access requests)*, with each event tagged by user and URL.

 For detailed information about auditing, see [Spring Boot Actuator Auditing](https://docs.spring.io/spring-boot/reference/actuator/auditing.html).